falashadegreene/reading-notes/Operators.md

  > - Multiplication assignment
  > - Division assignment

-### Comparison Operaters
+### Comparison Operators

-A Comparison Operater compares its operands and returns a logical value based on whether the comparison is true.
-Here are a few comparison Operaters
+A Comparison Operator compares its operands and returns a logical value based on whether the comparison is true.
+Here are a few comparison Operators

 > -  Equal (==)
 > -  Not equal (!=)